Statute

 f.
 Admit or exclude members

 g.
-Decide on moral sanctions.
+Decide on moral sanctions

-2. The General Assembly should take place every year.
+- The General Assembly should take place every year.
 It is called by the Board.
-Its agenda is made known one month in advance to the members.
-During the course of the Assembly no matter, not being already included on the agenda, can be discussed except in case of consent by a majority of the representatives.
+Its agenda is made known one month in advance to all the During the course of the Assembly no matter, not being already included on the agenda, can be discussed, except in case of consent by a majority of the representatives.
+If the General Assembly cannot be organized in the physical presence of its members, the Board may decide to call an electronic General Assembly which will have exactly the same powers except in matters related to the aim of the Federation, the principal conditions for membership, and the dissolution of the Federation.

-5. In case the General Assembly does not approve the reports given by the members of the Board, the concerned members have to ask for a vote of confidence.
+- In case the General Assembly does not approve the reports given by the members of the Board, the concerned members have to ask for a vote of confidence.
 Their mandates can be withdrawn only if two thirds of the votes require it.

 Article 17.